The relationship began at a breakfast, where SurePayroll’s then-president and CEO, Michael Alter, laid out the key challenges SurePayroll was facing.

 After gaining an understanding of the company’s goals, objectives and direction, we launched our initiative by reaching out to relevant media outlets and publications.
 Our team worked closely with SurePayroll to craft a list of targets in specific publications read by small business owners.
 Variations on a bylined article by Michael Alter titled “Not Your Father’s Payroll Service” ran in dozens of publications.
 The phones lit up, and new customers were acquired.
 From that initial joint win, Walker Sands and SurePayroll subsequently partnered on numerous marketing and PR initiatives for many years as part of a monthly retainer arrangement.
 On the PR front, the novelty of simple online payroll processing allowed us to generate media placements in national outlets such as The Wall Street Journal and Entrepreneur.

 Two years after that first breakfast meeting, we furthered our partnership by developing a data-driven PR campaign that engaged SurePayroll’s data around small business payrolls to come up with economic statistics that would be of interest to business reporters.
 First, we garnered many high-profile stories based on a statistic that indicates whether small businesses were becoming more reliant on independent contractors.
 This led to the creation of a full-blown set of economic indices, branded as the SurePayroll Small Business Scorecard, a monthly report published just prior to the release of the government’s job and employment statistics.
-The success of these efforts led to a PR program with guaranteed monthly placements.
+The success of these efforts led to a PR program with consistent monthly placements.

 The brand visibility generated by the Scorecard, coupled with other strategic moves by Walker Sands and Alter’s team, allowed SurePayroll to gain the same consideration as ADP and Paychex, a main goal from the beginning.
 Once it was in the mix, SurePayroll was able to win the business it needed; it eventually landed on the Inc. 500 list of successful fast-growth companies for multiple years.